Deep Anomaly Detection for Active Attacks on the Receiver in Quantum Key Distribution: Introduction

 Quantum key distribution (QKD), based on the quantum mechanism, such as quantum no-cloning theorem and Heisenberg’s uncertainty principle, enables the information-theoretical security of distributing random symmetric keys~\cite{bennett1984,RevModPhys.74.145,RevModPhys.81.1301,RevModPhys.92.025002}.
 Compared to classical cryptographic algorithms that rely on computational complexity, QKD offers significant advantages in terms of security, which have attracted widespread attention.
 However, in practical implementations, the physical devices used in QKD often deviate from the idealized theoretical models.
 In recent years, extensive research into these discrepancies has revealed various side channels, demonstrating that an eavesdropper (Eve) can exploit such vulnerabilities to compromise the practical security of QKD systems~\cite{Lydersen2010,Xu_2010,Wiechers_2011,Gerhardt2011,PhysRevLett.107.110501,PhysRevLett.112.070503,7571108,PhysRevA.98.012330,PhysRevApplied.10.064062,PhysRevApplied.12.064043,PhysRevApplied.13.034017,e24020260,Chaiwongkhot2022,PhysRevA.106.033713,PRXQuantum.3.040307,PhysRevApplied.19.014048,PhysRevApplied.21.014026,Xing:24,Liu:24,Peng2025}.

 To address side channels arising from imperfections in physical devices, researchers have explored multiple approaches to protect QKD systems from quantum hacking.
 One such approach is the development of new QKD protocols.
 For example, the measurement-device-independent QKD (MDI~QKD) protocol eliminates security dependencies on imperfect measurement devices~\cite{PhysRevLett.108.130503}.
 While MDI~QKD offers higher security compared to the decoy-state BB84 protocol~\cite{PhysRevLett.94.230503,PhysRevLett.94.230504,PhysRevA.72.012326}, it also introduces significantly higher implementation complexity.
 Importantly, since most practical QKD systems still rely on mature prepare-and-measure protocols~\cite{Liao2017,PhysRevLett.120.030501,Chen2021} that remain vulnerable to quantum attacks, it is crucial to develop low-complexity countermeasures that can enhance their security without changing existing infrastructures.
-One such strategy involves adding physical components to the system—a “patching” approach designed to counter specific attacks~\cite{PhysRevX.5.031030,PhysRevA.94.030302,PRXQuantum.3.040307}.
-While relatively easy to implement, this method may inadvertently introduce new side channels, potentially compromising the overall security of the QKD system~\cite{Wu:20,PRXQuantum.3.040307}.
-Another strategy for enhancing security without altering existing infrastructures focuses on refining theoretical security models.
-This involves analyzing Eve’s capabilities under specific attacks and estimating the corresponding secure key rates ~\cite{PhysRevX.5.031030,Tamaki_2016,Zapatero2021securityofquantum,PhysRevApplied.18.044069,Xing:24,Liu:24}.
-By incorporating the characteristics of known attacks into the theoretical framework, these models aim to quantify potential key leakage.
-However, such security models are inherently limited: they cannot address unknown threats, and for certain practical attacks—such as the calibration attack~\cite{PhysRevLett.107.110501} or the muted attack~\cite{su2025mutedattackhighspeedquantum}—no effective theoretical descriptions currently exist.